 Steve holds a Bachelor of Electrical Engineering degree from the University of Florida.
 In his leisure time, Steve enjoys outdoor activities, cooking, and spending time with his family.
-Steve, his wife Trish, and youngest daughter moved to Fort McMurray in September 2014 and his twin daughters attend university, one in Florida and one in Tennessee.
+Steve and his wife Trish have called Fort McMurray home since 2014 and are the proud parents of three daughters.

 Paul is originally from St.John’s, NL, where he obtained a Bachelor of Commerce degree in 1984 from the Memorial University of Newfoundland and Labrador.
 He obtained his Certified Management Accountant designation (Chartered Professional Accountant) in 1989.